-- At various times in the year the children of St Mary's undertake projects to provide money, food or material goods to help others in need. - During Lent and Mission Week we focus on various mission projects eg Project Compassion. - At Christmas time we assist St Vincent de Paul in their Christmas Appeal to collect toys and food to give to those in our local area less fortunate during the Christmas period. - The children and staff of St Mary's will sometimes participate in various days/ activities to raise money for charities eg. St Vinnie's Day, Crazy Hair Day, Australia's Biggest Morning Tea, Day for Daniel etc.
+- At various times in the year the children of St Mary's undertake projects to provide money, food or material goods to help others in need. - During Lent and Catholic Education Week we focus on various mission projects eg Project Compassion and local charitable agencies. - At Christmas time we assist St Vincent de Paul in their Christmas Appeal to collect toys and food to give to those in our local area less fortunate during the Christmas period. - The children and staff of St Mary's will sometimes participate in various days/ activities to raise money for charities eg. St Vinnie's Day, Crazy Hair Day, Australia's Biggest Morning Tea, Day for Daniel etc.